vendia/blog/releases/2022-08-26-releasenotes.md

 Our engineering teams have released a number of cool new features and improvements over the last month.
 As always, see our [Docs](https://www.vendia.net/docs/share) for the complete details of each new feature and our [Examples](https://github.com/vendia/examples) for more guidance.

 # New Authorization Options
-Vendia Share now supports [multiple forms of authorization](https://www.vendia.net/docs/share/node-authentication) to a node within a Uni.
+Vendia Share now supports [multiple forms of authorization](https://www.vendia.net/docs/share/node-authentication) to a Node within a Uni.

 ## API Keys
 For those who prefer to create and use API Keys for authorization, this can now be performed through the [Share UI](https://www.vendia.net/docs/share/node-authentication#creating-an-api-key-in-vendia), the [Share GraphQL API](https://www.vendia.net/docs/share/node-authentication#creating-an-api-key-via-graphql-mutation), or the [Share CLI](https://www.vendia.net/docs/share/node-authentication#creating-an-api-key-via-the-cli).
-A node can now support multiple API Keys and each key can have a unique expiration time.
+A Node can now support multiple API Keys and each key can have a unique expiration time.

 ```shell
 share node add-api-key \